vittoriabortn/js-ts-webdev-tasks/hometask-shop-co/README.md

 # SDC JavaScript/TypeScript Shop.co Website

-Your team task is to implement Frontend and Backend for E-Commerce Website
+Your task is to implement Frontend and Backend for E-Commerce Website

 [[_TOC_]]